 - St Joseph's College of Business Administration, Bengaluru

 - Symbiosis School of Media and Communication (SSMC), Bengaluru

 - University School of Management Studies – Indraprastha University, Delhi

 - Vanguard Business School, Bengaluru

-- Vishwa Vishwani Institute of Systems & Management, Hyderabad
+- Vishwa Vishwani Institute of Systems and Management, Hyderabad

 - VIT Business School, Vellore